 - 4. Open your environment handle.
-When you do this, be sure to specify DB\INIT\REP and DB\THREAD to your open flags.
-(This is in addition to the flags that you normally use for a single-threaded transactional application).
-The first of these causes replication to be initialized for the application.
-The second causes your environment handle to be free-threaded (thread safe).
-Both flags are required for Replication Manager usage. - 5.
-Start replication by calling DB\ENV->repmgr\start(). - 6.
+When you do this, be sure to specify EnvironmentConfig.setInitializeReplication() when you configure your environment handle.
+This is in addition to the configuration that you would normally use for a transactional application.
+This causes replication to be initialized for the application. - 5.
+Start replication by calling Environment.replicationManagerStart(). - 6.
 Open your databases as needed.
 Masters must open their databases for read and write activity.
 Replicas can open their databases for read-only activity, but doing so means they must re-open the databases if the replica ever becomes a master.
 Either way, replicas should never attempt to write to the database(s) directly.